juniorkrvl/skip-the-fishes/README.md

 ![AWS Infrastructure](doc/infra.png)

-but, because of a time limit I have implemented just a few functional parts of the solution:
+However, because of a time limit I have implemented just a few functional parts of the solution:

 ![AWS Infrastructure Challenge](doc/infra2.png)

-By hosting a website statically you don't have to concern about availability, because S3 service offer that for us.
-But, what about the backend?
-If your solution isn't well configured you can suffer downtime on backend, for that reason I choose the framework Zappa that exports a Flask / Django app into a serverless architecture.
+By hosting a website statically you don't have to concern about availability, because S3 service offer that for us. **Still, what about the backend?** If your solution isn't well configured you can suffer downtime on backend, for that reason I chose the framework Zappa that exports a Flask / Django app into a serverless architecture.
 By doing this you don't have any problem with your backend availability.
-The last but not least, the database I choose for high scalability is a noSQL database, because it's not going to suffer with a increased number of access like a relational database would.
+The last but not least, the database I pick for high scalability was a noSQL database, because it's not going to suffer with a increased number of access like a relational database would.

-I implemented a mock database and a static web site hosting on S3 but the concept was this.
+I implemented a mock database and a static web site hosting on S3 but the whole concept was this.

 # DevOps